Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 It is for this reason that we must know which medication is available out there that will suit your symptoms of fibromyalgia for your particular case.

-Symptoms can vary amongst individuals
+Symptoms can vary among individuals

 Most doctors will look at your medication and medical history to narrow down to the drugs that best suit your needs.